leoalbin/test/README.md

 - Design
 - We try to apply some UI designing concepts like: readability, color contrast, consistent padding and margin, consistent color palette, size text contrast, key points of attention using color (logo, button)

+Things to add:
+- Clean a little bit more the code, splitting some files.
+- Adding success message to the CreateExerciseForm
+- Improving responsive design glitches
+- Add a container with max-width for larger

+**About the framework**:

+Below some guide items to set the server and the tests running

 > **Prerequisites**
 >